-This spirulina smoothie is really more of a vegan spirulina shake because it's so decadent.
-And just in time for for St. Patrick's Day?
-Start off your day with this "lucky" shake, and try not to think about all the beer you're about to drink.
-The hardest part is getting your hands on some Spirulina, but that's easily solved with some help from Whole Foods or the Internet.
+Need something green for St. Patrick's Day?
+Start off your day with this healthy "lucky" shake, and try not to think about all the beer you're about to drink.

-- Blueberries - I like adding these to the bottom of my shake for fresh fruity treat at the end.
+- Blueberries - add to the bottom of the shake for fresh fruity treat at the end.

-- Macadamia nut butter - my recipe is coming soon!
-I was introduced to this in Hawaii and can't get it off my mind.
+- Macadamia nut butter - I was introduced to this in Hawaii and can't get it off my mind.
 You can also sub with peanut butter or nut butter of your choice.

 - Coconut whipped cream - I discovered that ReddiWhip makes a coconut whipped cream a few weeks ago and am OBSESSED.
-The "big" Publix near me carries it.
-If it's something you like, ask your local grocery store to stock it for you!
+I've seen it at Publix, Kroger, and Harris Teeter here on the East Coast....but if you can't find it, ask your local grocery store to stock it for you!

 - Coconut flakes - if you want extra crunch